Simple Easy Guide for Getting Enough Protein Without Eating Meat

 You do not have to be a vegetarian to enjoy a meal without meat a couple of times a week.
 You will be healthier and you will save money by skipping the meat a few times every week.

-I hope the information in this hub will help people who are not confident about how to combine foods in order to assure that they and their families are getting enough protein in their diets.
+I hope the information in this article will be helpful, especially to people who are not confident about how to combine foods in order to assure that they and their families are getting enough high quality protein in their diets.

 Lately, the word is that you do not have to worry about combining vegetable proteins to make sure they are complete proteins.
 Nutritionists are saying that if people just eat a wide variety of vegetables and grains daily, they will complete the proteins without having to think about it.